visma-zanas-stundys/practical-intro-to-angular/day-1.md

 100 degrees in celsius: {{ 100 | temperature: 'c' }} <!-- 38°C  -->
 100 degrees in fahrenheit: {{ 100 | temperature: 'f' | lowercase }} <!-- 212°f -->
 ```

 ---

-# Communication between components

-TODO

-There are number of different methods to communicate:
-- **Pass data from parent to child with input binding**
-- Intercept input property changes with a setter
-- **Intercept input property changes with ngOnChanges()**
-- **Parent listens for child event**
-- Parent interacts with child via local variable
-- Parent calls an @ViewChild()
-- Parent and children communicate via a service

----
 layout: center